gordonbrander/learn/README.txt

 = I found a bug.
 Where can I submit it? =

-If you've run into unexpected behavior while using the plugin, please file a bug report at <http://github.com/gordonbrander/learn/issues>
+If you've run into unexpected behavior while using the theme, do please file a bug report at <http://github.com/gordonbrander/learn/issues>

 == Screenshots ==